 The relationship between mind and matter is perhaps the deepest intellectual challenge facing humanity.
 It links to wide ranges of science, philosophy and engineering, and has been infamously resistant to solution.
 In recent times, Artificial Intelligence (AI) has become a central theme in addressing this challenge, offering several insights that are both scientifically interesting and practically useful.

-Most recently, the field of Deep Neural Networks (DNNs) has brought renewed energy and focus to AI, through a series of remarkable breakthroughs in fields as diverse as speech recognition, board games and self-driving cars.
+In the past decade, the field of Deep Neural Networks (DNNs) has brought renewed energy and focus to AI, through a series of remarkable breakthroughs in fields as diverse as speech recognition, board games and self-driving cars.
 In these and other applications, DNN systems have reached previously unknown levels of accuracy, making human-level performance a distinct possibility and thus suggesting novel insights on the mind-matter problem.